 The whole shebang!
 The entire AV9000 standard.

 I’ve heard several people say that the Quality in AV movement will not catch on until clients are willing to pay more for systems installed using a quality management system (like AV9000 or ISO 9000) as compared to systems put in without one.
-While I that that people talking about the Quality in AV movement already proves it’s catching on, the idea that it costs more couldn’t be further from the truth.
+While I think that people talking about the Quality in AV movement already proves it’s catching on, the idea that it costs more couldn’t be further from the truth.
 Even if clients hire a 3rd Party Commissioning Agent to implement quality management ideals, they will end up spending much less money on the project than if they did not.
 Let’s look at some examples:

 First, there’s the obvious integrator stuff:

 Integrators have to pay technicians overtime because a system wasn’t properly staged in the shop.
 If a device wasn’t unboxed and fails in the field, there’s the time to request an RMA, ship it, and expedite shipping for the replacement.
 If the control system is being programmed in the field, think about the time lost when someone has to update the firmware on 50+ devices.
 And we all know how seamless and easy it is to update firmware in the field (I hope you sensed my sarcasm on that one).
 This is the easy stuff.
 I could go on all day.